 The house was returned to its original layout and design in the 1980s when the Katherine Mansfield Birthplace Society was established by Oroya Day.
 The restoration project was a significant undertaking.
 The house had been renovated to create two flats, but thankfully some original features (such as the bamboo style banisters) remained largely intact, and scraps of wallpaper were found that enabled their reproduction.

 For five months in 2019 the house was closed for some much-needed maintenance (including a new roof) and an interior redevelopment led by Dr William Cottrell, an expert in furniture of the New Zealand colonial era.

 ‘The mind I love must have wild places, a tangled orchard where dark damsons drop in the heavy grass, an overgrown little wood, the chance of a snake or two, a pool that nobody's fathomed the depth of, and paths threaded with flowers planted by the mind’

 The heritage garden is full of flowers and plants that were popular during the lifetime of Katherine Mansfield.
-She was tremendously fond of flowers and mentioned them often in her writings.
+She loved flowers and mentioned them often in her writing.

-The House & Garden has a special garden-party plant sale every year on the first Sunday in December, the same day as the Thorndon Fair.
+The House & Garden has a special plant sale every year - this year it will be held on Sunday 13 October 2019.